2wce/speaking-url-ts/CONTRIBUTING.md

-# Contributing to ts-lib-starter
+# Contributing to speaking-url-ts

-Thank you for considering contributing to ts-lib-starter!
+Thank you for considering contributing to speaking-url-ts!
 We appreciate your interest in helping make this project better.

 ## How Can I Contribute?

 There are several ways you can contribute to this project:

-1. **Reporting Bugs**: If you encounter a bug while using ts-lib-starter, please open an issue on our GitHub repository, providing as much detail as possible, including steps to reproduce the bug.
+1. **Reporting Bugs**: If you encounter a bug while using speaking-url-ts, please open an issue on our GitHub repository, providing as much detail as possible, including steps to reproduce the bug.

 2. **Suggesting Enhancements**: If you have ideas for enhancements or new features, please open an issue on our GitHub repository to discuss them.